e-valuation/EvaP/README.md

    vagrant up
    vagrant ssh
    ```
-   and, after the last command opened a ssh session in the development machine:
+   and, after the last command opened an SSH session in the development machine:
    ```bash
    ./manage.py run
    ```